FlorianVal/Mistral7B_GradioChat/README.md

 ```

 The Gradio chatbot interface will be accessible at http://localhost:7860.
 The Mistral-7B model will be running in a separate container and will communicate with the Gradio chatbot interface internally.

+If your GPU has CUDA capabilities below 8.0, you will see the error ValueError: Bfloat16 is only supported on GPUs with compute capability of at least 8.0.
+Your XXX GPU has compute capability 7.0.
+You need to pass the parameter --dtype half to the Docker command line.